orchestral/testbench-dusk/README.md

 }
 ```

-To populate the database you just need to run the following code:
+To create the sqlite database you just need to run the following code:

 ```bash
 php vendor/orchestra/testbench-dusk/create-sqlite-db